Podilskyi Bridge: History

 In November 2019 installation of piers at Rusanivski Sady and Podil has begun, in December assembly of the bridge at the left bank and preparation for metro tunnel construction started.
 In January 2020 the assembly of the exit to Podil began using Mammoet equipment, also a part of Kuznia na Rybalskomu territory was cleared.
-January 17 the first batch of tension cables from Germany has arrived to construction site.
+17 January the first batch of tension cables from Germany has arrived to construction site.
 In February a construction over the Rusanivske lake has begun, also the house demolition resumed to make a mound for the road and metro tunnel underneath it.

-The Podil exit construction started 11 February, later that month a dismatling of a Podil exit of the Rybalskyi Bridge had started.
-In March the piers were finished and the span assembly had began.
-Also the assembly of the new heating route next to the bridge started in order to replace the one that used to be on the Rusanivskyi Bridge.
+The Podil exit construction started 11 February.
+Later that month, a dismantling of a Podil exit of the Rybalskyi Bridge had started.
+In March, the piers were finished, and the span assembly began.
+Also, the assembly of the new heating route next to the bridge started in order to replace the one that used to be on the Rusanivskyi Bridge.
+In April the assembly of scaffoldings to sandblast the arch began by German company Plettac.
+During the 23 April inspection Klitschko announced that the asphalt would be laid on the bridge and the spans to Podil will be connected on 1 July.

+In April during the preparation for asphalt laying the first noise barriers had been installed.
+In the end of the month cables of Rybalskyi bridge began to be cut.

 On 1 February 2021, Klitschko stated that the bridge would be opened by the summer of 2021.
 Also in February 2021, Head of the Kyiv Urban Planning Council Vitali Selyk predicted that it would be possible to build the automobile part of the bridge no earlier than the end of the year, provided that the pace of construction would be comparable to that of the six months before the 2020 Kyiv local election, and if work began immediately.

-In May 2023 Mayor Klitschko assured that the first part of the bridge will be opened in 2023.
+In May 2023, Mayor Klitschko assured that the first part of the bridge will be opened in 2023.
 On 1 December 2023, Klitschko announced that the finished section of the bridge was partially opened, only allowing special transport, emergency service vehicles, military, and one new bus route to pass through.
 Since the section from the Rusanivski Sady dam to the railway was not finished yet and there was no connection of the bridge with the main transport arteries of the Left Bank, the operational potential of the bridge was extremely limited in its state.

 On 1 December 2024, the connection to Romana Shukhevycha Avenue, which links the bridge with Troieshchyna, was opened.
 However, some of the planned work around the area is yet to be completed.

+On 23 August 2025 traffic was fully opened in all lanes in both directions.